Pure Mathematics Concentration

 Adam Glesser, Associate Professor of Mathematics, Algebra, Representation Theory of Finite Groups

-Christopher Lyons, Assistant Professor of Mathematics, Number Theory, Algebraic Geometry
+Christopher Lyons, Associate Professor of Mathematics, Number Theory, Algebraic Geometry

-Thomas Murphy, Assistant Professor of Mathematics, Geometric Analysis, Differential Geometry
+Thomas Murphy, Associate Professor of Mathematics, Geometric Analysis, Differential Geometry

-Matthew Rathbun, Assistant Professor of Mathematics, Low-dimensional Topology, Applications to DNA
+Matthew Rathbun, Associate Professor of Mathematics, Low-dimensional Topology, Applications to DNA

 Bogdan Suceava, Professor of Mathematics, Differential Geometry

-Hassan Yousefi, Associate Professor of Mathematics, Analysis, Operator Theory
+Hassan Yousefi, Professor of Mathematics, Analysis, Operator Theory

 The pure mathematics faculty in the Department of Mathematics are actively involved in their own research in the areas of algebra, differential geometry, complex and functional analysis, quantum field theory, and cosmology.
 Pure math faculty are actively engaged in research with undergraduates as well.
 Undergraduate research experience is increasing in popularity, and may provide a significant advantage when competing for a job or graduate school admission.
 There are many opportunities for students to get involved in research activities.
 For example, one may attend a seminar or work on a faculty supervised independent study or research project.